 The Bank issues loans to Federal agencies for their own use or to private sector borrowers whose loans are guaranteed by a Federal agency.
 When a Federal agency has to honor a guarantee because a private sector borrower defaults, the Federal agency must obtain an appropriation or use other resources to pay the Bank.
+Loans receivable and potential loss reserves are evaluated under FASB's Accounting Standards Codification (ASC) 310 - Receivables and ASC 450-20 - Loss Contingencies.
+ASC 326-Financial Instruments Credit Losses is not applicable to the Bank.
 All Bank assets are, or have a commitment to be, full faith and credit obligations of the U.S. government.
 Accordingly, the Bank has not recorded a reserve for default on any loans receivable.